 4. Sign up at your local health centre (centro de salud)

-This might be different than in your home country: In Spain only the doctor that is assigned to you can give you sick leave.
+This might be different than in your home country: In Spain, only the doctor that is assigned to you can give you sick leave.
 Even though you might have a private health insurance, only a doctor at your local health centre would be able to give you a sick leave.
-This is why it is important to register at your closest health centre.
+This is why it is important to register at your closest health center.
 In order to do so, you just need to show them a valid NIE or ID.